VoIP has been around for three decades, but it’s so commonplace that you might not know how VoIP helps people communicate reliably.

 Interacting with friends and family on apps like WhatsApp, Viber, or FaceTime?
 That uses VoIP, too!
 These VoIP apps provide voice messages, video calls, and group chats.
 So, without even realizing it, you’ve been using VoIP in your everyday life.

 Communication is at the heart of business.
-These communication features improve how work gets done and how customers are helped, thanks to VoIP.
+VoIP improves communication features, such as how work gets done and how customers are helped.

 - Call recording – Since VoIP is all-digital, voice conversations can be securely recorded in the cloud without additional equipment.
-Listen to past calls to identify areas to improve.
+Listen to past calls to identify areas for improvement.

-- Call forwarding – Direct calls to another phone extension or phone number based on any criteria you want.
-Ensure every call is answered the way you want on your terms.
+- Call forwarding – Direct calls to another phone extension or phone number based on your desired criteria.
+Business call forwarding ensures every call is answered the way you want it on your terms.

 - Interactive Voice Response (IVR) – An IVR routes incoming calls with a simple number-based menu so callers can reach their desired person or department.
-Since the call flows are virtual, you can update it anytime in just minutes.
+Since the call flows are virtual, you can update them in minutes.

-- Three-way calling – Bring on a third person into a conversation instantly with a cloud-based phone system.
+- Three-way calling – A cloud–based phone system allows you to add a third person to a conversation instantly.
 VoIP makes it easy to dial another person and bridge the calls together.

-- Group paging – When you need to broadcast a voice message to a department or all IP phones, VoIP provides the ability to dial a special extension to provide audio messaging.
+- Group paging – When you want to broadcast a voice message to a department or all IP phones, VoIP allows you to dial a special extension to provide audio messaging.

 - Call parking – It’s simple to switch devices (e.g., desk phone, mobile phone, computer, etc.) to continue your conversation uninterrupted.
-VoIP technology makes this a big advantage over traditional landlines.
+VoIP technology gives this a significant advantage over traditional landlines.

-- Call queues – When your company has more telephone calls than people to answer them, you need to place them on hold.
+- Call queues – When your company has more telephone calls than people to answer them, you must place them on hold.
 This is known as a call queue.
-VoIP services specialize in the ability to provide on-hold messaging, call back functionality, and call routing.
+VoIP services specialize in providing on-hold messaging, call-back functionality, and call routing.

-- Voicemail transcription – One of the benefits of VoIP is to get voicemail messages in your email.
-They arrive with accurate transcriptions made better with the power of AI.
+- Voicemail transcription – One of the benefits of VoIP is receiving voicemail messages in your email.
+These messages arrive with accurate transcriptions made better with the power of AI.

-Take Your Telephone System the Next Level with VoIP
+Take Your Telephone System to the Next Level with VoIP

 Now that you’ve seen several examples and possibilities of VoIP, it’s time to take the next step.